-IEHP supports an active, ongoing and comprehensive Quality Management (QM) and Quality Improvement (QI) program with the primary goal of continuously monitoring and improving the quality of care and service, access to care and patient safety delivered to IEHP Members.
-The QM/QI Program provides a formal process to systematically monitor and objectively evaluate, track and trend the health plan's quality, efficiency and effectiveness.
+IEHP supports an active, ongoing, and comprehensive Quality Management and Health Equity Transformation Program (QMHETP) with the primary goal of continuously monitoring, evaluating, and taking timely action to address necessary improvements in the quality of care delivered by Providers to IEHP Members, and taking appropriate action to improve upon Health Equity.
+The QMHETP provides a formal process to systematically monitor and objectively evaluate, track and trend the health plan's quality, efficiency and effectiveness.
 IEHP is committed to assessing and continuously improving the care and service delivered to Members.
 IEHP has created a systematic, integrated approach to planning, designing, measuring, assessing, and improving the quality of care and services provided to Members.
 This comprehensive delivery system includes patient safety, behavioral health, care management, culturally and linguistically appropriate services, and coordination of care.
-IEHP will utilize this document for oversight, monitoring, and evaluation of Quality Management (QM) and Quality Improvement (QI) activities to ensure the QM/QI Program is operating in accordance with standards and processes as defined in this Program Description.
+IEHP will utilize this document for oversight, monitoring, and evaluation of Quality Management (QM) and Quality Improvement (QI) activities to ensure the QMHETP is operating in accordance with standards and processes as defined in this Program Description.
 These initiatives are aligned with IEHP's mission and vision.

-Mission and Vision
+Mission, Vision and Values

 The mission of IEHP is to organize and improve the delivery of quality, accessible and wellnessbased healthcare services for our community.
-The organization prides itself in its six (6) core goals: